LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

   30     0   17
   36     0    4
 ```
+(Units are number of rows, that is date-age-sex-point observations, not necessarily individuals.)

-Finally, the 4 crazies who go 18 points before the change are equally matched by 4 others.
+Finally, the 4 crazies who got 18 points before the change are equally matched by 4 others (yes, only 4 individuals, 1 per row in each).

 #### Male drivers: